Dunc4nNT/FishDataConverter/README.md

 ## How to Use

 Create a `.json` file in the input folder and add in all the fish you want to add using the format specified below.
+More information about the various fish field can be found on the [stardew wiki](https://stardewvalleywiki.com/Modding:Fish_data).
+I've copied some of the field explanations from there as well.

 ### ModId